oleksandr17/LocationsCollector/README.md

 # How to:
 - Execute `make prod` in order to deploy project on remote machine.
 - Execute `make dev` in order to deploy project on local machine.
+Directory `postman` contains ready to use configuration.
 - Execute `make tests` in order to run tests locally.